thorstent/thorstent.github.io/theses/index.md

 [Download PDF](phd_thorsten_tarrach.pdf)

-Master
+Master of Science (MSc)
 ------

+**Automatically Verifying "M" Modelling Language Constraints**

-**Abstract.** This thesis investigates the relationship between a type system and a general-purpose verification tool.
+*Abstract.* This thesis investigates the relationship between a type system and a general-purpose verification tool.
 We aim to statically verify typing constraints for a first-order functional language featuring dynamic type-tests and refinement types by translating the code to a standard while language with assertions.
 Our translation generates assertions in such a way that they express the same constraints in the while program as the typing constraints in the original program.
 We use a generic verification condition generator together with an SMT solver to prove statically that these assertions succeed in all executions.
 We formalise our translation algorithm using an interactive theorem prover and provide a machine checkable proof of its soundness.
 Additionally, we provide a prototype implementation using Boogie (a generic verification condition generation back-end) and Z3 (an efficient SMT solver) that can already be used to verify a large number of test programs.

 [Download PDF](master_thorsten_tarrach.pdf)

-Bachelor
+Bachelor of Science (BSc)
 --------

+**Spi2F# - A Prototype Code Generator for Security Protocols**

-**Abstract.** This thesis describes a new prototype tool that automatically generates a secure F# implementation of any protocol described in the Spi calculus.
+*Abstract.* This thesis describes a new prototype tool that automatically generates a secure F# implementation of any protocol described in the Spi calculus.
 Type systems were previously proposed for analysing the security of both Spi calculus processes and F# implementations.
 The thesis investigates a formal translation from the Spi calculus to F# that is proved to preserve typability, and therefore the security properties of the original protocol are preserved.

 [Download PDF](bachelor_thorsten_tarrach.pdf)